 It is even worst; schools have ICT equipment, but it is rarely used.
 Available ICT equipment is not enough; competent teacher should be the one to use ICT equipment effective and didactically suitable.
 The odd thing is that even after extensive training [1] teachers’ behavior did not change significantly.
 Teachers show they are capable to use the ICT equipment on the training but not in the classroom.
 Between 2017 and 2018 Ministry of Education funded a project where all Slovenian teacher training study programs participated [2] and where current study was conducted.

 We started researching the competences in education in 2008 with the project “Development of natural science competences” [3].
-Since then we develop and test procedures further; we gain significant insight into competence assessment; but we still lack the reliability of the competence assessment.
+Since then we develop and test procedures further; we gained significant insight into competence assessment; but we still lack the reliability of the competence assessment.
 We can prepare the test to grade the knowledge or skills, but competences are still more or less soft assessed and influenced by observer or individual who performs self-assessment.
 In the past years, we have cooperated with the colleagues from natural science department who addressed the problem of use of ICT in education and study different outcomes.
-They focused the use of ICT in lab work and the influence of ICT used in education to the students of educational study programs.
+They focused on the use of ICT in lab work and the influence of ICT used in education to the students of educational study programs.
 [4] [5] [6] [7] [8]; and use of ICT as simulation tools to gather the insight to the natural phenomena that are hard to analyze during the experimental exercises (lab work) [9].

 One relatively new method of educational gaming involves adapting the popular entertainment activity of the “escape room”.
 Escape rooms are “live-action team-based games where players discover clues, solve puzzles, and accomplish tasks in one or more rooms in order to accomplish a specific goal (usually escaping from the room) in a limited amount of time.”
 [10].
 Educational escape rooms generally operate in the same manner, but the clues, puzzles, and solutions pertain to specific learning objectives.
 From an instructional standpoint, escape room games are collaborative, task-centered, time-based, and provide immediate feedback, which make them an attractive consideration for in-class learning activities [11].

-We wanted to make informal test where participants would be intrinsically motivated, where they would feel the need to find the solution of problems based on clues.
+We wanted to make informal test where participants would be intrinsically motivated, where they would feel the need to find the solution of problems based on the clues.
 Such environment would be much more suitable for competence assessment than assignment where individual just follow predefined sets of action and solve the problem.
 With this in mind, we have decided to design an ICT escape room and test it among our colleagues and students.

 ICT escape room design

 In the design of the ICT escape room, we wanted to design tasks that are common in the classroom where ICT is available.
 We have analyzed the most common problems teachers experience in the classrooms.
 We have verified the selected topics with school ICT professionals.
 In the ICT assignments, we have prepared the scenario, which would lead the participants to the final task – finding the key to get out of the room.
-Our goal was to include hardware topics, software topics, and communication topics.
-In our scenario most of the participants would get to the end; they find different routes through our ICT maze though.
+Our goal was to include hardware, software, and communication topics.
+In our scenario most of the participants would get to the end, though they find different routes through our ICT maze.
 Time requirement for participants to solve all different puzzles in the ICT escape room should be 45 minutes, however it generally required a little more time.
 One hour solving time was our limit and then we stopped the processes.
 On Figure 1 we present outline of our scenario with tasks and riddles that participants had to solve it.